jia1217/ParallelProgammingLabs/docs/Labs/Lab7_Fibonacci_sp.md

 <div align=center><img src="imgs/v1/35.png" alt="drawing" width="200"/></div>

-If you press the first button, which means the input is 1, then the first led will light as shown below:
+If you press the first button, which means the input is 1, then the first LED will light as shown below:

 <div align=center><img src="imgs/v1/23.png" alt="drawing" width="200"/></div>